 - Maintaining a contact register for the purpose of contact tracing in the event of an outbreak.

-- Providing a daily supply of clean PPE for use by staff, Judges and all other people who are permitted to enter the courthouse.
+- Providing a supply of clean PPE for use by staff, Judges and all other people who are permitted to enter the courthouse.
 PPE (gloves and masks) will be available for use if people wish.

 - Persons in the custody of Police, Corrections or Oranga Tamariki will be provided with a facemask by those respective agencies for use if they wish.

 - Maintaining a cleaning regime based on the Ministry of Health recommendations, with a wide range of deeper cleaning measures in key areas throughout public and non-public areas and regular cleans – for example during lunch breaks – to ensure that areas where there is high traffic are clean and sanitised.

 - Monitoring the provision of cleaning supplies such as soap and towels and ensuring availability of key products such as hand sanitiser at appropriate points around the courthouse.

 - Keeping under constant review all cleaning practices and procedures, to enable additional measures to be added if required.

 - Reminding those attending court of the need to take personal responsibility for their own health and wellbeing — including washing hands regularly, following hygiene practices and, if unwell, following Ministry of Health guidance.

 - Leaving doors open where consistent with security, fire safety, privacy and noise reduction.